-An existing automatic thresholding method, the deficit-based method as referred in the study, thresholds the wind speed data at 95% of the free-flow wind speed and was initially suggested for more regular wind tunnel wakes.
+An existing automatic thresholding method, the deficitbased method as referred to in the study, thresholds the wind speed data at 95 % of the free-flow wind speed and was initially suggested for more regular wind tunnel wakes.
 The reliance on the actual wind speed hinders the deficit-based method performance on the lidar data - a retrieval procedure should be applied to the measured radial velocity to reconstruct the wind field.
-Additionally, the fixed ratio of 95% does not regard the quality of a lidar scan.
-To overcome these disadvantages, we proposed an automatic thresholding method for wake identification, the ATS method, based on the method for whitecaps detection on the ocean surface.
-The method did not require the knowledge of the actual wind speed and could be applied to the radial velocity data.
-The preparatory step applied normalization through scaling introduced in the study was not yet used to apply scan-specific corrections during the thresholding.

-data to the range of [0,1], thus requiring the removal of outliers during the lidar scan preprocessing.
+Additionally, the fixed ratio of 95 % does not regard the quality of a lidar scan.
+To overcome these disadvantages, we proposed an automatic thresholding method for wake identification, the ATS method, based on the method for whitecap detection on the ocean surface.
+The method did not require knowledge of the actual wind speed and could be applied to the radial velocity data.
+The preparatory step applied normalization through scaling data to the range of [0, 1], thus requiring the removal of outliers during the lidar scan preprocessing.

-The comparison to the manual thresholding showed that the ATS method generally performed better than the deficit-based method and on the par with the manual wake identification, which opened a possibility to use it when manual thresholding is 660 infeasible.
+The comparison to the manual thresholding showed that the ATS method generally performed better than the deficitbased method and on the par with manual wake identification, which opened a possibility to use it when manual thresholding is infeasible.

 We also described an automatic method for the wake centerline search from the thresholded data.
 The centerline search could run without wind direction provided by making a rough approximation of the wake direction.
-However, the current algorithm processes only the first continuous shape limiting the application to the wind fields with little noise obstructing the wake identification.
+However, the current algorithm processes only the first continuous shape, limiting the application to the wind fields with little noise and obstructing the wake identification.

 We compared the centerline found from the thresholded data to the Gaussian fit method.
 Although the Gaussian method performance on the lidar scans was not as good as on the LES data, the wake characterization in the near-wake region showed an agreement between the methods with respect to the manual centerline detection.
 At the same time, the accuracy of both Gaussian and ATS-based methods decreased in the far-wake region, especially for noisy data or in the case of wake-wake interaction.
-In the latter case, the ATS method often identified two wakes as a single shape, affecting the centerline search 670 algorithm.
-The algorithm performs better when the wake directly hits the downstream wind turbine - the merged wakes can be considered as one wake and have a common centerline.
+In the latter case, the ATS method often identified two wakes as a single shape, affecting the centerline search algorithm.
+The algorithm performs better when the wake directly hits the downstream wind turbine - the merged wakes can be considered one wake and have a common centerline.
 When the wakes are forming side by side and get close to each other, the threshold may need additional adjustment until the identified wake shape is split.